BluePanda-io/Factory_Inspection_Microcontrollers_Asembly/README.md

 # Factory Inspection Microcontrollers Assembly

 The purpose of this project is to create an automated factory inspection system using hardware and more specifically Microcontrollers ATmega16.
-In this system we have 3 main parts of the assemply line in the factory that need to communicate. - Originally developed 27/03/2018
+In this system we have 3 main parts of the assembly line in the factory that need to communicate with each other. - Originally developed 27/03/2018